insujeon/MetaVD/README.md

 > Please see the arg parser in main.py file to enable other options.

-### Other details
+### Other details of parameters

 For all datasets, we set the number of rounds (`num_rounds`) to 1000 to ensure sufficient convergence following conventions.
 The batch size (`local_bs`) was set to 64, and local steps (`local_epochs`) was set to 5.
 Personalization was executed with a batch size (`adaptation_bs`) of 64 and a 1-step update.

 For all methods, we investigated the server learning rate and local SGD learning rate within identical ranges.
-The server learning rate η was explored within the range of [0.6, 0.7, 0.8, 0.9, 1.0].
-The local SGD learning rate was investigated within the range of [0.005, 0.01, 0.015, 0.02, 0.025, 0.03].
-In MAML and PerFedAvg, an additional client learning rate γ is required, for which we searched within the range of [0.01, 0.02, 0.03, 0.04, 0.05, 0.06, 0.07, 0.08, 0.09, 0.1].
-For MetaVD, an additional KL divergence parameter β is needed, and we sought its optimal value within the range of [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15].
+The server learning rate η (`server_lr`) was explored within the range of [0.6, 0.7, 0.8, 0.9, 1.0].
+The local SGD learning rate (`inner_lr`) was investigated within the range of [0.005, 0.01, 0.015, 0.02, 0.025, 0.03].For MetaVD, an additional KL divergence weight parameter β (`beta`) is needed, and we set its optimal value to 10.
-We follow the hyperparameter setting outlined in pFedGP, except for adjusting the batch size to 64 or 320 and investigating the learning rate within the range of [0.03 to 0.1].
-To ensure the reproducibility of the experiments, we will release all code, including baselines, on our GitHub repository.

 ### Visualization